RoamGuru Roam Guru

 GPS for ferry terminal: 48.6491° N, 2.0242° W

-1. Walk the coastal path: The Sentier du Littoral (also called the Chemin de Ronde) follows the coastline for about 3 kilometers.
-It passes through the Pointe du Moulinet with its villas, the Plage de l'Écluse (the main beach), and the Pointe de la Malouine.
+Walk the Sentier du Littoral (also called the Chemin de Ronde) for about 3 kilometers along the coastline.
+It passes through the Pointe du Moulinet with its villas, the Plage de l'Écluse, and the Pointe de la Malouine.
 The views back to Saint-Malo are excellent.

-Return: Ferries run until around 7:00 PM in summer (check current schedule).
-Alternatively, you can take bus line 5 or 9 back via the land route (about 45 minutes, €1.35).
+Return: Ferries run until around 7:00 PM in summer.
+Alternatively, take bus line 5 or 9 back via the land route (about 45 minutes, €1.35).

-Mont Saint-Michel is one of those places that's simultaneously overrated and essential.
+Mont Saint-Michel is simultaneously overrated and essential.
 Yes, it's crowded.
 Yes, the main street is a tourist trap.
 But when you see it rising from the flats—especially at high tide when it becomes an actual island—it's hard to maintain your cynicism.

 Getting there: